This exploration is for all ages, as the colored smilies show. You can learn about shape, one of the elements of art, with your whole family together!

 Step 1: Library Research

 Before you begin exploring, read a book or two about shape.
 Here are some suggestions, but if you can’t find these, look for books at your library about shape and the other elements of art.
 The colored smilies above each book tell you what age level they’re recommended for.

 For this exploration you’ll need posterboard, aluminum foil, thin cardboard or chipboard (cereal box or other food packaging cardboard works well), scissors, and glue.
 Optionally, you can also add color using tempera paints or permanent markers.

 Begin by cutting out shapes, both organic and geometric from poster board.
-Arrange them how you’d like and then glue them to a piece of cardboard.
-Once they are adhered, spread a thin layer of glue over the top of the whole thing.
+As you create shapes, talk about which are organic and which are geometric.
+Arrange them however you’d like and then glue them to a piece of cardboard.
+Once they have adhered, spread a thin layer of glue over the top of the whole thing.
 Place a piece of foil over the entire surface, then press down along the lines of your shapes under the foil.

 You will see your shapes appear in your foil art.

-- Draw these items using simple shapes: a Ferris wheel, a house, a boat, a castle, a train.
+Draw these items using simple shapes in your sketchbook: a Ferris wheel, a house, a boat, a castle, a train.

 Write about how simple shapes can make intricate pictures.
 For more inspiration about this, you can use a how-to-draw book or website that utilizes simple shapes to make complex drawings.